 Ms. Shirley has served on the boards of the Public Health Foundation, the Oregon Public Health Institute, Portland Sustainable Development Commission and served as President of the National Association of City and County Health Officials.
 She is also adjunct faculty at the OHSU School of Medicine.
 She received the National Public Health Institute’s Balderson Award and has been recognized by Research America as a public health hero.

-State Epidemiologist & State Public Health Officer
+State Epidemiologist and State Health Officer

 Katrina Hedberg, MD, MPH, is the State Epidemiologist and State Health Officer at the Oregon Public Health Division.
 Dr. Hedberg received her undergraduate degree from Yale University in 1980, and her medical degree from Oregon Health Sciences University in 1985.
 She completed her residency training at Emory University and the Centers for Disease Control and Prevention.
 Dr. Hedberg earned her Master's of Public Health Degree from the University of Washington in 1990, and is board certified in Public Health and Preventive Medicine.